 Did you know 1 in 6 kids go to school hungry?

-Fortunately, relief is available.
-It doesn’t always take a lot to make a difference.
-Did you know that only $2 will provide a hungry student with a nutritious breakfast?
+Thankfully, it’s easy for all of us to help make a difference.
+Did you know that only $2 — yes, one toonie — will provide a hungry student with a nutritious breakfast?